Bardolph-Automation-Inc/bardolph/docs/language.rst

 instructions as fast as it can.

 .. index::
-   single:: clock time
+   single: clock time
-   single:: time of day
+   single: time of day

 Wait for Time of Day
 =====================